JakeTruscott/CSS_POS_UF/docs/class_5/class_5_index.md

 ---
-title: "Intro to Text Analysis"
+title: "The Bag of Words"
-nav_order: 6
+nav_order: 7
 has_children: true
 ---